 Guarded Hot Plate

-A guarded hot plate is used to accurately measure the thermal conductivity of a material sample.
-It consists of two chilled plates and a hot plate and the heat flow through the sample being tested.
-Currently, one unit is installed within CABER, with a metering area of 200 mm by 200 mm and cold plates down to -15℃, while the hot plates can reach temperature of 65℃.
-A second unit is being developed within the lab, with a metering area of 450 mm by 450 mm and capable of temperatures down to -35℃.
+The guarded hot plate is used to accurately measure the thermal conductivity of a material sample.
+It consists of two chilled plates, a hot plate, and the heat flow through the sample being tested.
+One unit is installed within the CABER lab at Carleton with a metering area of 200 mm x 200 mm, cold plates down to -15℃, and hot plates up to 65℃.
+The second unit within the CABER lab in Bells Corners has a metering area of 450 mm x 450 mm and is capable of cold plate temperatures down to -35℃.

 Heat Flow Meter

-Used to measure the heat capacity of a material, CABER has built a heat flow meter using two hot plates, which will be preheated and then brought into contact with the sample material.
-The time required for the sample to increase in temperature allows the heat capacity to be measured.
+Used to measure the heat capacity of a material, CABER has built a heat flow meter using two hot plates, which are preheated and then brought into contact with the sample material.
+The heat capacity can be determined by measuring the time required for the sample to increase in temperature.

 Constant Temperature and Humidity Chambers